To: The Stakeholders of Nestlé SA

 - Historic text which was unchanged from previous years and did not relate to ongoing activities;

-- Financial data which is taken from Nestlé’s Annual Report and Accounts, audited by an external financial auditor;
+- Financial data taken from Nestlé’s Annual Report and Accounts 2015 which is audited by an external financial auditor;

-- Country or business unit specific CSV reports of other Nestlé entities or joint ventures.
+- Country or business unit specific Creating Shared Value reports of other Nestlé entities or joint ventures.

-The preparation, presentation and content of the Nestlé in Society: Creating Shared Value and Meeting Our Commitment report (‘the CSV report’) is the sole responsibility of Nestlé.
+The preparation, presentation and content of the printed and online versions of the Nestlé in Society: Creating Shared Value and Meeting Our Commitment Report 2015 (‘the CSV report’) is the sole responsibility of Nestlé SA.
 The responsibility of Bureau Veritas is to provide independent assurance to stakeholders on the accuracy, reliability and objectivity of the information contained therein, and to express our overall opinion as per the scope of assurance engagement defined in this statement.

-Bureau Veritas recognises the need for a robust, transparent assurance process to ensure credibility and to act as a tool to drive performance improvement in Nestlé’s CSV reporting and strategy.
-This is achieved by providing an impartial commentary on the reporting process and recommendations for further development in this assurance statement, and in an internal management report presented to Nestlé.
+Bureau Veritas recognises the need for a robust, transparent assurance process to ensure credibility and to act as a tool to drive performance improvement in Nestlé’s Creating Shared Value reporting and strategy.
+This is achieved by providing impartial commentary on the reporting process and recommendations for further development in this assurance statement, and in an internal management report presented to Nestlé.

 Statement of Bureau Veritas Independence, Impartiality and Competence

-1 Type 2 Assurance: An assurance engagement in which the assurance provider gives findings and conclusions on the principles of Inclusivity, Materiality and Responsiveness and also verifies the reliability of specified reported sustainability performance information (AA1000AS (2008) Standard).
-For further information see www.accountability.org/standards/aa1000as.html
+- Type 2 Assurance: an engagement in which the assurance provider gives findings and conclusions on the principles of Inclusivity, Materiality and Responsiveness and verifies the reliability of specified sustainability performance information (AA1000AS (2008) Standard).
+For further information see www.accountability.org/standards/aa1000as/

-2 All relevant text was supported by interview evidence as a minimum, and supported by corroborating interview evidence or another source wherever possible.
-A moderate level of assurance is commensurate with “limited” assurance as defined in the ISAE3000 assurance standard.
+- All relevant text was supported by interview evidence as a minimum, and supported by corroborating interview evidence or another source wherever possible.
+A moderate level of assurance is commensurate with “limited” assurance as defined in the ISAE3000 (2003, rev2008) assurance standard.